-The Department of Plant Biology at the University of Illinois has enjoyed a long tradition of identifying, training and graduating many of the world's top plant biologists.
-Our graduate students have gone on to highly successful and productive careers at universities and in the private sector the world over.
-Our graduate training program offers a diverse yet individually tailored and focused opportunity for students to develop expert-level skills in current research methodologies, critical thinking and ancillary professional attributes essential to a successful and satisfying career in plant research at the molecular, physiological and/or ecological levels.
-In consultation with their research advisors and graduate committees, our masters and doctoral students craft programs of study and research that involve novel collaborations with faculty and students in related disciplines of, among others, Crop Sciences, Evolution, Ecology, and Behavior, Entomology, Geology, Natural Resources, and units in our sister school of Molecular and Cellular Biology.
-The material below should help guide you through our graduate application and admissions process.
-Should you have any questions, feel free to contact the department or specific faculty members or graduate students directly.
+The Department of Plant Biology at the University of Illinois has enjoyed a long tradition of identifying, training, and graduating many of the world's top plant biologists.
+Our graduate students have gone on to successful and productive careers at universities and in the private sector.
+Our graduate training program offers diverse yet individually focused opportunities for students to develop expert-level skills in current research methodologies, critical thinking, and ancillary professional attributes essential to a successful and satisfying career in plant research at the molecular, physiological, and/or ecological levels.
+In consultation with their research advisors and graduate committees, our masters and doctoral students craft research programs that often involve collaborations with faculty and students in related disciplines, including Crop Sciences; Evolution, Ecology, and Behavior; Entomology; Geology; Geography; Natural Resources; and units in our sister school of Molecular and Cellular Biology.

-Pursuit of a post-graduate degree in modern biology requires commitment, discipline, focus, creativity and an abiding curiosity about and desire to understand life's inner and/or global workings.
-As a community of scholars dedicated to such pursuits, we seek students who share our passion for biology and welcome our graduate students as collaborators to be entrusted with advancing the research agendas that we collectively develop.
-Graduate research in modern biology is not a path to be taken lightly, yet it is one with deep and satisfying rewards.
+Pursuit of a post-graduate degree in modern biology requires commitment, discipline, focus, creativity, and an abiding curiosity about and desire to understand life's inner and/or global workings.
 If you feel such a career is right for you, we will be pleased to consider having you join our department for graduate study.
 Women and members of under-represented minority groups are encouraged to apply.

 Your graduate study in the Plant Biology Department can be directed toward a Master's or Doctoral degree.
-Financial support (stipend plus full tuition and partial fee waiver) is guaranteed for two years for M.S students and five years for Ph.D. students who can document annual progress toward their degree.
-Students who enter the M.S. degree program are expected to complete and defend a thesis.
-Students completing an M.S. in the department are free to apply to our Ph.D. program before completing their M.S.; this is a recommended route for entering graduate students unsure of their desire for a doctoral degree.
+Financial support (stipend plus full tuition and partial fee waiver) is guaranteed for two years for MS students and five years for PhD students who document annual progress toward their degree.
+Students who enter the MS degree program are expected to complete and defend a thesis.
+Students completing an MS in the department are free to apply to our PhD program before completing their MS. This is the recommended route for entering graduate students unsure of their desire for a doctoral degree.

-Prior, active experience in a biology research program (not just a lab course) as an undergraduate, or in a post-graduate (e.g., M.S.) program, is an invaluable credential.
-Please include in your application details about any research experiences you have had, and any publications that came from them.
+Prior experience in a biology research program (not just lab coursework), as an undergraduate or MS student, is an invaluable credential.
+Please include in your application details about any research experiences you have had and any publications that resulted.

 Learn about us.
-We have tried to provide a comprehensive description of our department and our graduate program in these web pages.
-Please explore them to learn about our graduate program, our faculty, research opportunities, our current graduate students and their organization, Plant Biology Association of Graduate Students (PBAGS).
-Discuss your plans with friends, advisors and faculty at your current institution, to supplement what you learn here about Plant Biology at the University of Illinois.
+Please explore our departmental website to learn about our graduate program, our faculty, research opportunities, our current graduate students and their organization, Plant Biology Association of Graduate Students (PBAGS).
+Discuss your plans with friends, advisors, and faculty at your current institution, to supplement what you learn here about Plant Biology at the University of Illinois.

-The following faculty will consider adding new graduate students to their research groups:Ainsworth, Berenbaum, Bernacchi, Chen, Conroy, Dalling, DeLucia, Downie, Fraterrigo, Heath, Hu, Huber, Leakey, Long, Marshall-Colon, Miller, Ming, Molano-Flores, O'Dwyer, Ort, Punyasena, Schuler, Warnow, Yang
+The following faculty will consider adding new graduate students to their research groups:Ainsworth, Berenbaum, Bernacchi, Chen, Conroy, Dalling, Downie, Heath, Lara, Leakey, Marshall-Colon, McGrath, Miller, Ming, Molano-Flores, O'Dwyer, Punyasena, Warnow, Yang

 Contact us.
-We strongly encourage you to contact, by telephone or email, one or more of our faculty members whose research areas interest you.
-Such a dialogue helps us learn about each other and will help you in preparing your statement of research interest.
+We strongly encourage you to contact one or more of our faculty members whose research areas interest you.
+Initiating a dialogue helps us learn about each other and will help you in preparing your statement of research interest.
 In your communication with our faculty, please provide some background on yourself and your specific interests.

-We also accept applications for Spring Semester admission with a nominal September 1 deadline.
-Students applying for Spring admission should know that resources to support incoming students are limited at this mid-(academic) year time and only a limited number of students are accepted for spring admission.
+We also accept applications for Spring semester admission with a nominal September 1 deadline.
+Students applying for spring admission should know that resources to support incoming students are limited and only a limited number of students are accepted for spring admission.

 - 10KS0320MS (MS Program)